-The Group's principal financial liabilities comprise loans and borrowings, trade, other payables and amount invested by the investor.
-The main purpose of these financial liabilities is to finance the Group's operations.
+The Group's principal financial liabilities comprise loans and borrowings, trade.
+The main purpose of these financial liabilities is to finance the group's operations.
 The Group's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that are derived directly from its operations.

-The Group's financial risk management is an integral part of how to plan and execute its business strategies.
-The Group is exposed to market risk, credit risk and liquidity risk.
-The Group's senior management oversees the management of these risks.
+The group's financial risk management is an integral part of how to plan and execute its business strategies.
+The group is exposed to market risk, credit risk and liquidity risk.
+The group's senior management oversees the management of these risks.
 The senior professionals working to manage the financial risks and the appropriate financial risk governance framework for the group are accountable to the Board of Directors and Audit Committee.
 This process provides assurance to group's senior management that the group's financial risk-taking activities are governed by appropriate policies and procedures and that financial risk are identified, measured and managed in accordance with group policies and group risk objective.
-In the event of crisis caused due to external factors such as caused by recent pandemic and "Covid-19" and "Russia - Ukraine War", the management assesses the recoverability of its assets, maturity of its liabilities to factor it in cash flow forecast to ensure there is enough liquidity in these situations through internal and external source of funds.
+In the event of crisis caused due to external factors, the management assesses the recoverability of its assets, maturity of its liabilities to factor it in cash flow forecast to ensure there is enough liquidity in these situations through internal and external source of funds.